-Under The Education Welfare Act 2000 students are entitled to fair procedure prior to suspension.
+Under The Education Welfare Act, 2000 students are entitled to the fair procedure prior to suspension.
 A student should not be suspended until after a full investigation has taken place.

 RIGHT OF APPEAL

 Students returning from suspension will be placed “On Report” for a minimum of one week.
-Student and parent may be asked to sign a good behaviour contract.
+Students and parents may be asked to sign a good behaviour contract.